What is Single Sided PCB

 Before adding additional layers for more routing space, performance and power plans, think twice.
 The difference between the two and four-layer board is double!
 So keep your design clean and compact to avoid paying extra money.

-1. Setting up design for penalization
+1. Setting up design for panelization

 You can ask for a giant panel with different other PCBs.
 You can save a lot of money by choosing the largest panel size.
 To get your all boards on a single panel, the machine doesn’t need any additional time to set up.
-As a result, they cost lower.
+As a result, they cost less.

 1. Go for industry-standard sizes and components